Translate

 She wasn’t in bed anymore.

 The darkness wasn’t total.
-A dim, pulsing light flickered from an unseen source, casting long, jagged shadows that danced as if alive.
+A dim, pulsing light flickered from an unseen source, casting long, jagged shadows along the walls.
 The corridor wasn’t silent, either.
 Beneath the hush, Mira heard something—a faint, rhythmic tapping, like footsteps.
 Not hurried, not hesitant.
 Deliberate.

 3:14 AM.